ane1990/knuth-web/content/cookie-policy.md

 ## Our Cookie Policy

-**Knuth Server does not use cookies of any kind.** We have deliberately designed this website to function without cookies to ensure maximum privacy for our visitors.
+**Knuth Platform does not use cookies of any kind.** We have deliberately designed this website to function without cookies to ensure maximum privacy for our visitors.

 This means we do not track your browsing behavior, preferences, or any other information through cookie technology.